zfoh/haskell-simple-install/README.md

 For the changes to take effect, either restart all your terminal windows, or type `source ~/.bashrc` in every one of them.

-> If you're on zsh of fish instead of bash then you're on your own, but you'll probably know what to do.
+> If you're on zsh or fish instead of bash then you're on your own, but you'll probably know what to do.

 **That's it!** You now have Cabal 3 and a recent version of GHC on your machine.
 You can see which one by typing `ghcup list`.